-Data architect interview questions don’t just revolve around role-specific topics, such as data warehouse solutions, ETL, and data modeling.
-In fact, interviewers will also challenge you with brainteasers, behavioral, and situational questions.
+Data architect interview questions don’t only revolve around role-specific topics like data modeling.
+Yes, ETL architect interview questions will undoubtedly be asked.
+And data warehouse architect interview questions (and solutions) will be on the list.
+But interviewers will also challenge you with brainteasers and behavioral and situational questions.
 So, how do you prepare for a successful data architect interview?

-- Strong data modeling skills;
+- Strong data modeling skills

-- Database architecture and data warehousing experience;
+- Database architecture and data warehousing experience

-- Data governance know-how;
+- Data governance know-how

-- Experience with Python or R, and SQL;
+- Experience with Python or R and SQL

 General Data Architect Interview Questions

-1. Have you ever taken part in improving a company’s existing data architecture?
+- Have you ever taken part in improving a company’s existing data architecture?
 Please describe your involvement in the process and the overall impact the changes had on the company.

 How to Answer

-“In my work experience, marrying external data with internal data in corporate systems can pose a variety of threats to data integrity.
-That’s why I launched a project where I established a step-by-step screening process for our 3-rd party purchased data.
-I also managed to further improve the relationship with our data supplier, who, in turn, agreed to run a few checks on their data before sending it to us.
-This initiative had a positive impact on the company’s data reliability and decreased database errors by 29% within 1 year.”
+In my work experience, marrying external data with internal data in corporate systems can pose various threats to data integrity.
+That’s why I launched a project establishing a step-by-step screening process for our third-party purchased data.
+I also improved the relationship with our data supplier, who, in turn, agreed to run a few checks on their data before sending it to us.
+This initiative positively impacted the company’s data reliability and decreased database errors by 29% within one year.

-2. As a data architect, have you faced any challenges related to the company’s data security?
+- As a data architect, have you faced any challenges related to the company’s data security?
 How did you ensure the integrity of the data was not compromised?

 How to Answer

-“When working in a team, it’s sometimes hard to agree on what could pose a security risk.
-I remember a situation when some colleagues of mine wanted to change the established process for uploading franchise data to our system.
-I was sure theses changes could result in security risks.
-So, in order to validate my point, I calculated the possible financial loss to the company in case security was compromised.
-This prompted the team members to modify their plan to strengthen data security measures.”
+When working in a team, it’s sometimes difficult to agree on what could pose a security risk.
+I remember when some of my colleagues wanted to change the established process for uploading franchise data to our system.
+This prompted the team members to modify their plan to strengthen data security measures.
+I was sure these changes could result in security risks.
+So, to validate my point, I calculated the possible financial loss to the company in case security was compromised.

 How to Answer

-“I do my best to stay informed about the latest industry trends and technology advancements.
-I believe this helps me learn things that can improve my work… Or inspire me to come up with an idea that will benefit the company’s status quo.
-I’m subscribed to newsfeeds such as InformationWeek and TechNewsWorld.
-I also attend 2-3 conferences a year where I network with other professionals in the field.
-Whenever my schedule allows it, I attend specialized trainings and seminars."
+I stay informed about industry trends and technology advancements, which helps me improve my work or inspires me to develop ideas to benefit the company’s status quo.
+I subscribe to certain newsfeeds like InformationWeek and TechNewsWorld.
+I also attend two to three conferences a year, where I network with other professionals in the field.
+And whenever my schedule allows, I participate in specialized training and seminars.